kitspace/1clickBOM/README.md

 Alternatively, if you visit a page that ends in `.tsv` and has data in the right format available 1clickBOM will show a blue badge and button with an arrow.
 Press the blue button in the popup and the data will be added.
-You can try this on the [example tsv page][2] once you have the extension installed.
+Try this on the [example tsv][2] or the [Bus Pirate tsv][21] once you have the extension installed.

 ### Let's go shopping! ###